 9 Maine Staycations Your Family Needs To Take

-Since it looks like the summer of 2021 is going to be a little different - not quite as different as the summer of 2020, though - we've put together a list of great staycations you can take with your significant other or, in many cases, the entire family.
-This list was inspired by Only In Your State.
-Please keep in mind, due to current COVID-19 restrictions, some places may not be completely open.
+As we continue to recover from the pandemic, and we deal with an economy that is not all that great, there is a chance you will not be taking any big vacations in 2022.
+We want to make sure you still get out and have some fun!
+We've put together a list of great staycations you can take with your significant other or, in many cases, the entire family.
+This list was inspired by Only In Your State. .
 Let us know what your favorite places to visit in Maine are by messaging us through our app or on Facebook.

 Do You Remember These 8 Crazy Maine Weather Events?